cmu-sei/crucible/docs/player/index.md

 **Adding a click point**

-A _click point_ is a location on the map that when clicked by Player user launches a resource like a virtual machine in a new tab.
+A _click point_ is a location on the map that, when clicked by Player user, launches a resource like a virtual machine in a new tab.
 To add a click point to the map:

 1. In Player's left navigation pane, click the **Map application**.
 2. In the right pane, select a map from the **Select Map** dropdown.